-Steroids may shorten hospital stay for pneumonia patientsFebruary 28th, 2013 in Diseases, Conditions, Syndromes /
+Steroids may shorten hospital stay for pneumonia patientsFebruary 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Patients with pneumonia may spend fewer days in the hospital if they are given steroids along with antibiotics and supportive care.
 That's the finding of a Mayo Clinic analysis of eight randomized-controlled clinical trials involving more than 1,100 patients.
 The results appear in the March issue of the Journal of Hospital Medicine.

 "Given that the average hospital stay for community-acquired pneumonia can range from nine to 23 days, the prospect of speeding recovery, even by a day or two, is helpful," says co-author M. Rizwan Sohail, M.D., a Mayo infectious disease specialist.